bernardobreder/pancake-lab/README.md

 ## Validation

 For service methods, the first step is to validate the input parameters.
-For example, a crucial parameter to be validated is the Order, verifying the existence of the `PancakeServiceEntry`.
+For example, a crucial parameter to be validated is the `Order`, verifying the existence of the `PancakeServiceEntry`.

 # Problem